-The Design Overview will display a high-level representation of the Student Calendar Integration Application's system design.
-The System Architecture section 4.1 presents a UML diagram to demonstrate the relationships between the software classes and how they will be integrated.
-This will provide the reader and user of the document a reference for the overall design.
-Further details of each design component are provided in section 4.2.
+The Design Overview describes a high-level representation of the Student Calendar Integration Application's system design.
+The System Architecture (section 4.1) presents a UML diagram to demonstrate the relationships between the software classes and how they will be integrated.
+Details of each design component are provided in section 4.2.